easycoder/storyteller/README.md

-# storyteller
+# Storyteller

-A template for static websites using extended markdown to create content
+A template for static websites using extended markdown to create content.

 This contains all the files needed to set up a static website.
 The host can be your own computer or a remote host.